Maurice Hurst II: College career

 In 2014, Hurst earned his first varsity letter after appearing in seven games.
-On October 15, 2015, the Maxwell Football Club added Hurst to the Chuck Bednarik Award Watch List.
 On September 24, 2016, Hurst was a Pro Football Focus College Big Ten Team of the Week honoree for his six tackles and 1 sack performance against Penn State.
 Hurst garnered Academic All-Big Ten recognition in 2014 and 2015.

 During the 2017 season, Hurst set a career high in tackles with 59, while his 13.5 tackles for loss ranked sixth in the conference.
 Following the 2017 season, Hurst was named to the All-Big Ten defensive first-team by both the coaches and the media.